What is the application deadline?

 When should I take the LSAT?

 Also, applicants must have taken the LSAT within five years of entering William Mitchell.
-For students hoping to enroll in fall 2014, the oldest valid LSAT score would be from September 2009.
-For students hoping to enroll in spring 2015, the oldest valid LSAT score would be from February 2010.
+For students hoping to enroll in fall 2015, the oldest valid LSAT score would be from October 2010.

 Is a minimum LSAT score required for admission?